 This role is performed both by the Scrutiny function and by Tameside Members who sit on Outside Bodies' Committees.
 The Scrutiny function conducts reviews across Tameside which may call into account other public service providers like the NHS.
-Reviews conducted are reported to the Scrutiny Panels and the programme of reviews and reports are available on the scrutiny website together with an Annual Report.
+Reviews conducted are reported to the Scrutiny Panels and the Overview (Audit) Panel and the programme of reviews and reports are available on the scrutiny website together with an Annual Report.
 Members who represent the Council on outside bodies are ensuring that service delivery is effective, providing a challenge function and that the needs of Tameside are taken into account.